 Q: What does an IUI feel like?

 A: Most women consider IUI to be fairly painless — along the same lines as having a pap smear.
-There can be some cramping afterward, but often what is felt is ovulation-related rather than from the IUI.
+Some cramping may occur afterward, but often people feel ovulation-related discomfort rather than discomfort from the IUI.

 Q: Do I have to lay down after an IUI?

-A: You have to lay down for around 15 minutes, but thereafter all normal activities can be resumed.
+A: You need lay down for around 15 minutes, but afterward, all normal activities can be resumed.

 Q: Do I need to take it easy after an IUI?